VivianRiver/ExpressForms/README.md

 ============

+ExpressForms-0.7.0, released September 15, 2013 adds in sophisticated filtering with AJAX data.
+I had intended to expand the AJAX support to multiple extensions, but that's going to have to wait for another time.
+I need the filtering for a project I'm working on, so that's the priority.

+"Filters" describe two things.
+Given a data type, they describe a form that the user can fill out to describe how to filter the data, and they also have functionality to describe that logic in code.
+Unfortunately, given how the structure of your data is unknown to ExpressForms, the DynamicMethod object is used to generate CIL code that reads the properties of your classes at runtime.
+Reflection is slow and incompatible with Entity Framework, which I use a lot.

+In the next release, I plan to give "Filters" the same customizability that "Inputs" have.

+***

 ExpressForms-0.6.1, released September 6, 2013, is primarily a bug-fix release.
 There was a bug that sometimes caused certain column of data to not display when using custom column headers.
 This is fixed.